 - Mark Turgeon (Maryland)

-- The Terps have been good under Turgeon – but not great – and that is precisely the reason why he finds himself on this list.
+- The Terps have been good under Turgeon – but not great – and that is precisely the reason why he continues to land on our list.
 Consistent 20-win seasons and NCAA berths will fly at a lot of schools, but Maryland is a place where players, fans and alums want more.
 Much more.
-The Terps finished this season in 8th – not even in the NIT conversation – and fans are not thrilled.
-They finished 3rd or better in each of the program’s first three seasons in the Big Ten, but Turgeon has yet to get them through the Sweet Sixteen.
-At most schools, this wouldn’t be as big an issue.
-But at Maryland, there are certain on-court expectations that Turgeon has consistently failed to meet.
+Last year’s Terps limped back into the NCAA Tournament after getting bounced by 13-seed Nebraska in the Big Ten Tournament, then failed yet again to get out of the first weekend.
+They have just one Sweet 16 appearance in eight seasons under Turgeon and the fans are underwhelmed (to put it nicely) by his tenure as a whole.